Skip to content

 Stack of various branded credit cards focusing on gold card showing credit card payment journey

-• Credit cards are favoured by buyers due to their convenience for payments and unsecured credit.
+• Credit cards are favoured by users for their convenience and unsecured credit.

 • Multiple stakeholders and risks are involved in the credit card payment journey.

-• Merchants are often settled weeks after the transaction.
+• Merchants are often settled weeks after the original sale.

 Why do credit cards matter?

-Credit cards are a huge market.
-In the US, they are the dominant payments method, accounting for 31-40% of total with an annual value of USD 5tn.
-800m credit cards are in circulation with total debt exceeding USD 1.2 tn, the average cardholder has 3.9 credit cards and USD 6.7k debt.
+Credit card payments are a huge market.
+In the US, they account for up to 40% of payments with an annual value of USD 5tn.
+800m credit cards are in circulation with total debt exceeding USD 1.2 tn.
+The average cardholder has 3.9 credit cards and USD 6.7k debt.

-In the UK, 56% of adults own a credit card and make 5bn payments annually.
+In the UK, 56% of adults own credit cards and make GBP 5bn in card payments annually.

-Given the interest rates and interchange fees charged, credit cards provide high profitability and support a large industry of financial services and technology providers.
+Given the interest rates and fees involved, credit cards provide high profitability and support a large industry of service providers.

 What is the credit card payment journey?

-The credit card payment journey, from purchase to merchant being settled, involves multiple steps and stakeholders.
+The credit card payment journey, from sale to settlement, involves multiple steps and stakeholders.

-Costs to cardholders include the monthly card fee and interest on borrowed amounts, while merchants pay service fees including interchange.
+Costs to cardholders include the monthly card fee and interest on borrowed amounts, while merchants pay service fees.

-Although payments occur in real-time, final settlement of cashflows is significantly later.
+Although card payments occur in real-time, final settlement of cashflows is significantly later.

 Who are the parties in a credit card payment?

-Merchants and marketplaces are sellers of goods and services, through e-Commerce or POS.
+Merchants and marketplaces sell goods and services, through e-Commerce and other channels.

-Payment Acquirers are regulated payment service providers who act as agents of the card issuer and schemes.
+Payment Acquirers are regulated card payments processors who act as agents of the card issuer and schemes.

-Card Issuers are banks and fintechs that market cards.
+Card Issuers are banks and fintechs that market credit cards.

 Card Schemes sponsor the card network, set rules, and interchange fees.

-Technology providers like payment gateways connecting the ecosystem with real-time integrations to merchants and acquirers.
+Technology providers like payment gateways connect the ecosystem with integrations to merchants and acquirers.

-New models like payment orchestration emerge, where one player plays multiple roles to capture greater share.
+New models like payment orchestration emerge, where one player facilitates multiple roles to capture greater share.

 What is the process of credit card payments?